-Are you planning to make the home show pilgrimage each year?
-If you are a homeowner considering a remodeling project, these expos are for you.
+Are you planning to make the home show pilgrimage this year?
+If you are considering a remodeling project, these expos are for you.
 They are designed to connect homeowners with the latest trends, technology and products around.
 And if you are a service provider, being a vendor lets you showcase the quality and craftsmanship you deliver to thousands of people who are interested in remodeling.
 It’s like a UN summit, only with less foreign dignitaries and more free refrigerator magnets.

 A Home Show Preparedness Plan